Bandit Social Learning: Exploration under Myopic Behavior: Learning failures for Bayesian agents

 \section{Learning failures for Bayesian agents}

+This section is on \emph{Bayesian agents}.
+That is, we posit that agents are endowed with Bayesian beliefs, form posteriors given the observed data, and act according to these posteriors.
+The Bayesian beliefs are same for all agents, and independent across arms unless specified otherwise.

-In this section, we posit that agents are endowed with Bayesian beliefs.
-The basic version is that all agents believe that the mean reward of each arm is initially drawn from a uniform distribution on $[0,1]$.
-(We emphasize that the mean rewards are fixed and \emph{not} actually drawn according to these beliefs.)
-Each agent $t$ computes a posterior $\cP_{a,t}$ for $\mu_a$ given the history $\hist_t$, for each arm $a\in[a]$, and maps this posterior to the index $\indx_{a,t}$ for this arm. \footnote{Note that the Bayesian update for agent $t$ does not depend on the beliefs of the previous agents.}
+\xhdr{Formal model.} Agents believe that mean rewards $(\mu_1,\mu_2)$ are initially drawn from some distribution $\cP$ over $[0,1]^2$.
+Each agent $t$ computes a joint posterior $\cP_t$ on $(\mu_1,\mu_2)$ given the history $\hist_t$, and acts according to this posterior.
+(The history contains $N_0$ initial samples from each arm, as before.) $\cP$ and $\cP_t$ are also called \emph{beliefs}: resp., prior beliefs and (agent-$t$) posterior beliefs.
+Note that the Bayesian update for agent $t$ is determined by the history $\hist_t$, and does not depend on the beliefs of the previous agents.

-The basic behavior is that $\indx_{a,t}$ is the posterior mean reward, $\Ex{\cP_{a,t}}$.
-We call such agents \emph{Bayesian-unbiased}.
-Further, we consider a Bayesian version of $\eta$-confident agents, defined by
+We posit a fixed bandit instance $(\mu_1,\mu_2)$ throughout this section.
+Given the prior beliefs, the posteriors $\cP_t$ are well-defined, regardless of how $(\mu_1,\mu_2)$ is \emph{actually} chosen.
+(In Section~\ref{sec:priors}, we consider \emph{Bayesian bandits}, when the bandit instance is actually sampled from $\cP$.)